-CHE 350 Chemical Engineering Measurements Laboratory

-(0-3-1).
-Covers chemical and physical properties measurement and analysis. and thermodynamic, fluid flow and heat transfer measurement and analysis devices.
-Students are required to apply experimental design, prepare reports and give oral presentations.
-Considers safety.
+CHE 350 Transport Phenomena Laboratory I (0-3-1).
+Covers experiments in fluid flow, heat transfer, and thermodynamic measurement and analysis of devices.
+Includes experimental design, safety, and report writing.
 Prerequisites: NGN 111.
 Prerequisite/concurrent: CHE 307 and CHE 303.
+Lab/Tech fee rate B applies.

 CHE 394 Special Topics in Chemical Engineering (1 to 4 credits).
 Examines a theoretical or practical topic proposed by the faculty beyond what is offered in existing courses.
 Can be repeated for credit.
-Prerequisite: topic specific.
+Prerequisites: sophomore standing and topic specific.
+Lab/Tech fee may apply.